om-ghante/GDG-git-github-guide/README.md

 # Step-by-Step Guide to Git and GitHub

 ## **Step 1: Orientation**
-Begin by understanding the purpose and importance of Git and GitHub for version control and collaboration in software development.

----

 ## **Step 2: Introduction to the Event**

 ### Topics Covered:
 1. **What is GitHub?**
-   - GitHub is a web-based platform for version control and collaboration that enables developers to work together on projects.

 2. **Importance of GitHub:**
-   - Centralized version control for code.
-   - Enables collaboration among developers.
-   - Supports open-source contributions.

 3. **Uses of GitHub:**
-   - Hosting repositories.
-   - Code review and collaboration.
-   - Issue tracking and project management.

 4. **What is Git?**
-   - Git is a distributed version control system that tracks changes in files and coordinates work among developers.

----

 ## **Step 3: Account Creation**
 Guide participants to create a GitHub account at [https://github.com](https://github.com).

----

 ## **Step 4: Git Installation and Personal Access Token Setup**
 1. Install Git from [https://git-scm.com/](https://git-scm.com/).